V1EngineeringInc/V1EngineeringInc-Docs/docs/tools/milling-basics.md

 What your machine will do **before** the job starts.
 The LowRider Configs show examples of how an IOT relay would be tied in.
 You would use something similar to [this](https://amzn.to/3vjqzFH) to turn a router, vacuum, or other things on and off with Gcode.

 === "MPCNC"
-    On the MPCNC you will typically home the XY axis before starting your job and drive the machine with the control panel to the starting position.
+    On the MPCNC you will typically home the XY axes before starting your job and drive the machine with the control panel to the starting position.
 This gcode would then run to reset the coordinates and probe the surface.
     ```
     G92 X0 Y0 Z0 ; Set Current position to 0, all axes
     G00 Z5.0000 F500 ; Raise Z 5mm at 8.3mm/s to clear clamps and screws
-    G28 X Y Z ; Home in order, w/z touchplate
+    G28 X Y Z ; Home in order, with Z touchplate
     G92 Z0.5 ; Account for probe thickness (set your thickness)
     G00 Z5.000 F500 ; Raise Z probe off of surface
-    M00 ; pause for LCD button press so you can remove the touchplate
+    M00 ; Pause for LCD button press so you can remove the touchplate
     ```

 === "LowRider V3"
-    On the Lowrider V3 you will typically home all axis before starting your job and drive the machine with the control panel to the starting position.
+    On the Lowrider V3 you will typically home all axes before starting your job and drive the machine with the control panel to the starting position.
 This gcode would then run to reset the coordinates and probe the surface.
     ```
     G92 X0 Y0 ; Set Current position to 0 on the X and Y axes.
     M0 Attach probe ; Pause to connect touchplate